Difference Between Garnet and Ruby

 Garnets are widely found in different varieties and different colors like shades of red, pink, brown, purple, yellow, green, violet, greenish-blue, etc.

-The color and type of Garnet determine whether they are rare or common or expensive.
-Clear, peach and green Garnets are the rarest of the lot while the ones similar to Rubies are more common.
+The color and type of Garnet determine whether they are rare or common, or expensive.
+Clear, peach and green Garnets are the rarest of the lot, while the ones similar to Rubies are more common.

 Rubies are very expensive and symbolize spiritual wisdom, passion and love, power and wealth.
-According to some people Rubies have protective qualities too.
+According to some people, Rubies have protective qualities too.

-According to Hindus, the very rich and vibrant flame-like red color of Ruby signifies the inner flame and passion of a human which can never be dampened.
+According to Hindus, the very rich and vibrant flame-like red color of Ruby signifies the inner flame and passion of a human who can never be dampened.
 Rubies which have a brighter red color and the color is very clear are the most expensive ones.

 Comparison Table